Indosolar Ltd Directors Report.

 Pursuant to the provisions of Section 139 of the Companys Act 2013 and the Rules framed there under M/s B S R & Co.
-LLP (earlier B S R & Co.), Chartered Accountants were appointed as the Statutory Auditors of the Company from the conclusion of 9th AGM held on 30th Sep 2014 till the conclusion of 13th AGM to be held in the Year 2018 subject to ratification of their appointment by the shareholders of the Company in every AGM.
+LLP, Chartered Accountants were appointed as the Statutory Auditors of the Company from the conclusion of 9th Annual General Meeting ("AGM") held on 30th Sep 2014 till the conclusion of 13th AGM to be held in the Year 2018 subject to ratification of their appointment by the shareholders of the Company in every AGM.
 The Board of Directors recommends their ratification by way of an ordinary resolution in the ensuing AGM.

 The Secretarial Auditors Report is self explanatory and does not require further comment.

-21. STATUTORY AUDITORS REPORT
+20. STATUTORY AUDITORS REPORT

 On the Auditors qualified opinion with regards to Going Concern Status of the Company, the reply from the management is as under:

 1. Due to the adverse market conditions from last four years, the Company could not meet its liabilities of Rs 59,444.58 lakhs due on the first CDR and on Account of purchase of materials and capital goods for Rs.
 6,452.78 lakhs as mentioned in para 4(a) of the Auditors Report.